hackclub/hackclub/case_studies/san_mateo_high_school/02_club_fair/recap.md

 ![Poster](http://i.imgur.com/uyd1Nb8.jpg)

 - It was very windy, so the poster kept on falling off.
-- We had some friends and a leader hold the poster.
 - One of the leaders at the end could come, so we were 3 at the table.
 - We ended up not flying the drone.
 - We had 18 people sign up.